 What is Fracking Sand in Hydraulic Fracturing?

-The term "fracking sand" (or, "frac sand") refers to sand and similar small materials that are used during the process of hydraulic fracturing, a method for extracting underground natural gas from shale gas formations.
-Fracking sand is a “proppant.”
-A proppant is a material used to “prop” open the underground cracks from which natural gas is harvested during the fracturing process.
-These gases include petroleum fluids such as oil, natural gas, and natural gas liquids from rock units (that don't have enough pore space allowing fluids to flow to a well).
+Fracking sand (or frac sand) refers to sand and similar small materials used during the process of hydraulic fracturing, a method for extracting underground natural gas from shale gas formations.
+Fracking sand is a proppant—a material used to prop open the underground cracks from which natural gas is harvested during the fracturing process.
+These gases include petroleum fluids such as oil, natural gas, and natural gas liquids from rock units that don't have enough pore space to allow fluids to flow to a well.

 What is Fracking Sand Made Of?

-Typical proppants include actual sand crystals (such as sand from high-quality quartz sand with very durable and very round grains).
-Most of the frac sand used is from this natural material made from the high-purity sandstone.
-The sand then goes through the process of being industrially coated with resin (called resin-enhanced sand), ceramic crystals, or other suitable materials.
-An alternative product to sandstone is tiny ceramic beads made from sintered bauxite or small metal beads made from aluminum.
+Typical proppants include actual sand crystals, such as sand from high-quality quartz sand with very durable and very round grains.
+Most frac sand is from this natural material made from high-purity sandstone.
+The sand then goes through the process of being industrially coated with resin, ceramic crystals, or other suitable materials.
+It then is known as resin-enhanced sand.
+An alternative to sandstone is tiny ceramic beads made from sintered bauxite or small metal beads made from aluminum.
 Most grains, or beads, of fracking sand are between 0.1 millimeter and 2 millimeters wide.